WaveOfMotion/Developing-Forward-Kinematics-in-C-and-testing-in-MATLAB-Environment/README.md

 end
 ```
-For the MEX function integration in your C code, you muust include library:
+For the MEX function integration in your C code, you must include library:
 ```iecst
 #include <mex.h>
 ```
-, where the mex function arguments shoud be in precise oder as below:
+, where the mex function arguments shoud be in precise order as below:
 ```iecst
 void mexFunction(
     int nlhs,              // Number of expected mxArray output arguments, specified as an integer